checkly/docs.checklyhq.com/site/content/privacy/_index.md

 - We will send you some emails regarding product updates and such.
 - If you log in with a third party provider (Google, GitHub etc.) we will read some data from that account.
 - We use Intercom to chat with you and help you with support and sales related questions.
-- We use Google Analytics and Plausible to see how you interact with website.
-You can opt out of both Google Analytics, Plausible does not collect any personal information.
+- We use Google Analytics to see how you interact with website.
+You can opt out of Google Analytics.
 - We use Segment, Mixpanel and Hotjar to analyse how you use our product after signing up.
 - We use 3rd party providers like AWS and Heroku to process and store our data.